The Benefits of an Analytical Mindset

 More to the point – where does that leave you?

-In case the arguments above were not explicit enough, the exponential growth of digital data means that strong analytical mindsets and data storytelling skills are among the most valuable professional skills of the 21st century.
+In case the arguments above were not explicit enough, the exponential growth of digital data and data analytics field means that strong analytical mindsets and data storytelling skills are among the most valuable professional skills of the 21st century.
+To acquire data storytelling skills, you can opt from a variety of courses mentioned here.

 The logic here is simple: our species creates over 2.5 quintillion bytes of data every 24 hours.
 A quintillion means 18 zeros, so make it gigabytes and the human species is generating 2,500,000,000,000,000 gigabytes of data EVERY SINGLE DAY.